databases-CSCI3354/project1-online-commerce/P3/README.md

 ## Presentation Materials

-The full project slide deck is available in the `/presentation` folder of the repo.
+The full project slide deck is available in the repo as a pdf file.
 It includes:
 - Problem background
 - E-R diagram
 - Schema breakdown